We are using the Standard Student Affairs Templates

 We are always looking for drivers and dispatchers!
 If you want to volunteer with us, please email us and fill out our application.
 Please also send us a photo of your driver's license or state-issued ID card.
 Once we have your application, We'll send out emails regarding orientation dates.
 Our background checks can take a few weeks to be processed, so don't put it off!

 Cougar Safe Ride will contact you once your application and training have been completed to sign up for a volunteer shift.
 We use GivePluse to log volunteer hours.

 *Alcohol Poisoning & Disability Accommodations Statements

-If an individual is at risk of alcohol poisoning, and/or in need of emergency medical assistance, our volunteers cannot provide transportation.
+If an individual is at risk of alcohol poisoning and/or needs emergency medical assistance, our volunteers cannot provide transportation.
 Instead, please contact 911.
-A part of our standard procedure for determining if an individual is at risk of alcohol poisoning, requires that individual to enter our vehicle without assistance.
+A part of our standard procedure for determining if an individual is at risk of alcohol poisoning requires that the individual enter our vehicle without assistance.